In March 2010, the MSBA officially launched its one-time, $300 Million Green Repair Program

 developed by the MSBA specifically for this program.

 The MSBA assigned commissioning consultants to each MSBA-funded project as outlined in the Commissioning Requirements for Green Repair Projects.
-In addition, MSBA staff continue to track schedule and cost data throughout the life of each project to monitor district progress and make sure key milestone deadlines are met.

 Questions about the Green Repair Program?
 Please Contact Kevin Sullivan via email or at (617) 720-4466.